NethermindEth/Forta-Agents/Apeswap-Bots/New-Pair-Creation/README.md

 - Polygon

 ## Alerts

 - APESWAP-8
-  - Fired when a transaction creates a new tradable pair on Apeswap's ApeFactory contract
+  - Fired when a transaction creates a new tradable pair on Apeswap's ApeFactory contract.
-  - Severity is always set to "Info"
+  - Severity is always set to "Info".
-  - Type is always set to "Info"
+  - Type is always set to "Info".
   - Metadata contains the following fields:
-    - `token-A address`: contract address of the first token of the created pair
+    - `tokenAAddress`: contract address of the first token of the created pair.
-    - `token-B address`: contract address of the second token of the created pair
+    - `tokenBAddress`: contract address of the second token of the created pair.
-    - `pair address`: contract address of the created pair
+    - `pairAddress`: contract address of the created pair.

 ## Test Data